- Altitude Sickness Symptoms

 If you are unable to go down quickly, the use of dexamethasone can assist in relieving discomfort until it is safe for you to do so.
 You must proceed to the hospital for further treatment as soon as feasible.

-Consider bringing this altitude sickness treatment with you to Nepal.
+Consider bringing medication for altitude sickness treatment with you to Nepal.

 Promethazine can be found at pharmacies.
 It is not necessary to get a prescription in order to purchase it.